pchalamet/fbus/README.md

 FBus is a lightweight service-bus implementation written in F#.

 It comes with default implementation for:
-* RabbitMQ (with dead-letter support)
-* In-memory transport for testing
 * Publish (broadcast), Send (direct) and Reply (direct)
 * Conversation follow-up using headers (ConversationId and MessageId)
-* Persistent queue/buffering across activation
+* RabbitMQ (with dead-letter support)
 * Generic Host support with dependency injection
 * System.Text.Json serialization
+* Full testing capabilities using In-Memory mode
+* Persistent queue/buffering across activation

 Following features might appear in future revisions:
 * Parallelism support via sharding